Last Updated on June 27, 2022 by rudyooms

-It’s obvious MFA needs to be required when devices need to join Azure Ad.
-We handed out the surface, so the user could complete the steps to configure Windows Hello and setting up MFA with the Microsoft Authenticator app.
+It’s obvious that MFA needs to be required when devices need to join Azure Ad.
+We handed out the surface, so the user could complete the steps to configure Windows Hello and set up MFA with the Microsoft Authenticator app.

 So far so good, until the MFA part.
-The Authenticator threw 2 different kind of errors when scanning the QR-Code:
+The Authenticator threw 2 different kinds of errors when scanning the QR-Code.

 The first thing we tried, removing the account in Microsoft Authenticator and adding the account again.
-But obviously this didn’t worked.
+But obviously, this didn’t work.

 Okay, let’s try to require the user to re-register MFA, maybe something will be fixed in the background.. again the same error.

-Everyone says Google is your best friend, so we googled the error.
+Everyone tells you that Google is your best friend, so we googled the error.
 Every blog says the same damn thing… you will need to unblock your user.
-So we opened the Azure Ad Portal and opened the MFA settings.
+To make sure this wasn’t our issue, we opened the Azure Ad Portal and opened the MFA settings.

-The next thing we tried, was determine if it was a user or device problem.
-We scanned the QR code on a different IPhone and it immediately worked.
-I guess we can rule out a user based issue.
+The next thing we tried, was determining if it was a user or device problem.
+We scanned the QR code on a different iPhone and it immediately worked.
+I guess we can rule out a user-based issue.

 So it must be a problem with the device itself.
-First we removed the authenticator app and reinstalled it… unfortunately that didn’t worked.
+First, we removed the Microsoft Authenticator app and reinstalled it… unfortunately that didn’t work.